Tanmay-V22315/Project_NEUROMANCER-Bernard_REDO/src/README.md

 > - The TTS versions are starting to become a *bit* of a problem.
 My current models don't work in the newer version due to some issues with phonemization or something so I'll have to revert to the old version (v0.0.13 )
 > - I had to rename the TTS folder because my dumbass didn't realise that that could cause conflicts with the actual Coqui TTS package.
 > - While lurking in Coqui TTS repositories' Issues tab, I found out about [SSML](https://cloud.google.com/text-to-speech/docs/ssml) so ig we're working on that now
+> - Keval Shah (a class-mate) has started working on the project as a collaborator.
+> - (25/7/2021) Just replaced Pop!OS with Manjaro, lost all of my stuff in the process (except my code and other stuff, besides I had made a backup of the entire /home directory so I'm safe anyway).
+Sorting things out, shouldn't take too long.
+> - I'm going to include the option to choose between the Debian installation process (as you can tell, for Debian-based distros) and Arch installation process during the `make` command.....you get the idea